 I decided to split the whole process into stages - setting a budget, gift planning/buying/making, cards, decorating and party preparation.
 Mid-November, to me, feels like a good time to start planning these things.

 UPDATE: Get your FREE Christmas planner, full of helpful checklists, by clicking on the link below!

-When I am looking for Christmas ideas and inspiration, I generally tend to go to Pinterest or the www, so I am including links to, and images from, a lot of great sources in this post.
+When I am looking for Christmas ideas and inspiration, I generally tend to go to Pinterest, so I am including links to, and images from, a lot of great sources in this post.
 This will be a 3-part series so there's not information overload, and hopefully there are some tips you can take away to get the ball rolling on your own Christmas preparation!

 Here are some useful templates:

 STEP 2 | Create a list of gift-recipients

 If I go present shopping without a list of who I'm buying for, then I'm sure to forget someone and have to rush back to the shops at the last minute... can you relate to that scenario?